Magna International Software Engineer Salary in Romania | RON 161K-RON 285K+ | Levels.fyi

 The median Software Engineer compensation in Romania package at Magna International totals RON 285K per year.
-View the base salary, stock, and bonus breakdowns for Magna International's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Magna International's total compensation packages.
 Last updated: 10/1/2025

 Company